 Favorite quote from the author:

-Here are my favorite 3 of the 6:
+Here are my favorite 3 of the 6 and how they work in action:

 - You can use the reciprocity bias to build up a massive good karma account.